Frequently Asked Questions

 Ideally, clear land in late summer or early fall when the ground is dry and equipment can move efficiently.
 This timing allows site prep before winter and positions you for spring building starts.
 Clearwater Land & Timber Services recommends scheduling before snowfall to avoid delays and soil disturbance in wet conditions.What's involved in building a private logging road?

 A logging road requires clearing the path, rough grading to follow terrain, installing drainage structures like culverts, and laying compacted gravel.
 Design must account for heavy equipment and seasonal weather.
-We build roads for durability and safe access across steep, timbered properties common around Weippe and Orofino.How does forestry mulching differ from traditional clearing?
+We build roads for durability and safe access across steep, timbered properties common around Weippe and Orofino.Why do driveways need grading after winter?

 Freeze-thaw cycles, snowplowing, and spring runoff create ruts, washboards, and displaced gravel.
 Grading restores the crowned surface, recompacts loose material, and reestablishes proper drainage.
 Regular spring grading extends driveway life and prevents costly repairs, especially important in Idaho's long winter climate.What affects the cost of excavation services?